00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ## Overview

 In Huma Protocol Whitepaper, we have outlined our beliefs and vision.
 In Huma Protocol Spec, we have detailed how Huma protocol works.
 If you have not read these two articles, please check them out first.
 In this article, we will dive into the technical design of various key components in Huma Protocol.

 In Huma, we cheer for DeFi's wins so far, at the same time, we also recognize DeFi's substantial limitation due to a lack of support for critical infrastructure such income, receivables, and credit trustworthiness, thus has to heavily rely on over-collateralization.
 Huma Protocol is built to establish these critcial infrastructures so that we can power a lot more lending use cases and allow millions and billions of users to benefit from DeFi in the next ten years.

-**Our Belief**
+### Our Belief

 First, let us recap some fundamental beliefs that we have outlined in our white paper as they are the backbone of our vision and design.
 We believe the future of DeFi is automated underwriting powered by signals about the borrowers’ AWC (Ability, Willingness, and Commitment) to pay.

 - **Income**: Income is probably the most vital signal in most underwritings since it offers the best measure against <u>one’s ability to payback</u>.
 - **Credit worthiness**: Credit worthiness is probably the best signal for <u>one’s willingness to payback</u>.
 It is critical to drive accountability.
 - **Receivables**: Receivables is a more general form of collaterals.
 Depositing receivables is the best signal for <u>one’s commitment to payback</u>.
 - **Automated risk underwriting** (ARU) - For DeFi to reach the 99%, automatic underwriting is the only way to go.
 The ARUs are AI models that leverage the additional data (e.g. income, credit worthiness) and backing assets (e.g. receivables) to power to power lending products that have 100x more reach than today's DeFi.

-**Our Principles**

-- **Open**:
-- **Income**:
-- **Income**:

 ### Huma’s Technical Bets

 Figure 1 shows a high-level overview of Huma Protocol:

 - Income Portfolio - It is a comprehensive view of users’ Web3 and Web2 income.
 Income Portfolio Adapters (IPA) can be developed to capture income from Web3 income sources such as on-chain payments, staking, mining, NFT royalty, Web3 payroll, to Web2 sources.
 The Income Portfolio Platform is built in such a way that any developers in the community can contribute and share the upside of the IPAs.
-Please refer to << IPA Developer Guide >> for more information.
+Please refer to [IPA Developer Guide](IPA%20Developer%20Guide.md) for more information.

 ![drawing](./images/protocol-spec/figure1-huma-protocol-overview.png)